Welcome to Pam-mentations.

 I like to think that table is pretty special.
 Everyone is welcome.
 As are all topics of conversation.
 We eat, drink, agree, disagree, groan, sigh, roll our eyes … Even cry.
 And we each can grow every bit as red in the face from the passion of making a heated point as we do by keeling over in fits of laughter.

 The following quote from David Hume sums up my outlook on life quite neatly, or at least what I’d like to emulate.
-My understanding of Hume is that he whole-heartedly enjoyed spending evenings with friends, playing games and laughing.
-He practiced what he preached.
+My understanding is that apart from the rigorous hours dedicated to philosophy, Hume whole-heartedly enjoyed spending evenings with friends, playing games and laughing.
+Hume lived a balanced life.

 “Man is a reasonable being; and as such, receives from science his proper food and nourishment: But so narrow are the bounds of human understanding, that little satisfaction can be hoped for in this particular, either from the extent or security of his acquisitions.
 Man is a sociable, no less than a reasonable being: But neither can he always enjoy company agreeable and amusing, or preserve the proper relish for them.
 Man is also an active being; and from that disposition, as well as from the various necessities of human life, must submit to business and occupation: But the mind requires some relaxation, and cannot always support its bent to care and industry.
 It seems, then, that nature has pointed out a mixed kind of life as most suitable to the human race, and secretly admonished them to allow none of these biasses to draw too much, so as to incapacitate them for other occupations and entertainments.
 Indulge your passion for science, says she, but let your science be human, and such as may have a direct reference to action and society.
 Abstruse thought and profound researches I prohibit, and will severely punish, by the pensive melancholy which they introduce, by the endless uncertainty in which they involve you, and by the cold reception which your pretended discoveries shall meet with, when communicated.
 Be a philosopher; but, amidst all your philosophy, be still a man.”
 (Section I, p 3 &4)